alexertech/app2_movierating/README.md

 To wrap up, add this to the user_controller, so a non-registered user can’t do any actions on the users itself:

-# Password encryption
+## Password encryption

 See [app3 - job board](https://github.com/alexertech/app3_jobsboard), for how to apply BCRYPT to this scheme.

-Its easy once we get the session working.

 # Up/Down vote and comment

 Work to do... someday :)